 Overload.
-Students wishing to register for more than the stated maximum course loads must submit an approved overload request form to the Records Office at the time of registration.
+Students wishing to register for more than the stated maximum course loads must submit an approved overload request form to the Records Office, LOCATED IN THE Center for Student Services, at the time of registration.
 Forms must have been approved by both the student's Division Chair and by the Senior Vice President for Academic Affairs.
 The following restrictions apply to requests for overload: